McKenzie River Fish Report for 8-24-2022

 MCKENZIE RIVER below Leaburg Lake (R1):

-Was stocked on May 4 with 5,166 hatchery rainbow trout.
+Was last stocked the week of Aug.
+15 with 2,000 hatchery rainbow trout.
 Bait can be used from April 22 – Oct.
 31, but beginning Nov.
-1, anglers may only use lures and artificial flies.
+1, anglers may only use lures and artificial flies. .

 The Leaburg Dam fish counts are a great spring salmon and summer steelhead resource, and information is back online.
 Counts are updated by the Corps of Engineers weekly.
 These resources are most useful to anglers from May – September.